amypellegrini/visual-diff-testing-poc/README.md

 ## Limitations

-### Limited browser support
+### Browser support

-To facilitate a fast development experience, this solution relies on **Puppeteer** as the default headless browser solution.
-From the docs: _"Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol."_.
-This means that at the present moment only Chrome browser is supported.
+To facilitate a fast development experience, this solution relies on **Puppeteer** as the default headless browser solution, so at the present moment only Chrome browser is supported.

 ### Screenshots are static

 Since screenshots are static representations of the application at specific moments in time, to recreate different states of the application programmatically can be challenging sometimes, and visual testing will not be possible if the content displayed by the page is dynamic in any way (e.g. animations, dynamic data, etc).

+A workaround for this problem could be page clipping.

 ### Not a silver bullet